Wonderfall/wonderfall.dev/content/posts/autoregressive.md

 ## The purpose of AI research

 But what is the original purpose of AI research?
 I will speak for myself here, but I know many other AI researchers will say the same: the ultimate goal is to understand how humans think.
-And we think the best (or the funniest) way to understand how humans think is to try to recreate it.
+I think one of the best (or the funniest) ways to understand how humans think is to try to recreate it.
 I come from a medical science background, where I studied the brain from a "traditional" neuroscience perspective (biology, pathology, anatomy, psychology and whatnot).
-That the best way is actually to try to recreate it is honestly how I feel whenever I read about AI advancements where the clear goal is to achieve/surpass human intelligence, something we don't fully understand yet.
+That a good way to understand human-level intelligence is actually to try to recreate it is honestly how I feel whenever I read about AI advancements where the clear goal is to achieve/surpass human intelligence, something we don't fully understand yet.

 > “What I cannot create, I do not understand.” - Richard Feynman